11 Types of Frogs in Connecticut

 The first on the list of the different types of frogs in Connecticut is the Eastern spadefoot toad (Scaphiopus holbrookii).

-Initially, they are not native to Connecticut but were introduced around the 1950s.
+Initially, they were not native to Connecticut but were introduced around the 1950s.
 They are usually found close to the water and are rarely seen on land.

-Moreso, Eastern spadefoot toads have no teeth, but they have a small bone inside their mouth called a spade.
+Moreover, Eastern spadefoot toads have no teeth but have a small bone inside their mouth called a spade.
 They use this to push food into their throat.

-The spade will also help them burrow into the ground when it is time for them to hibernate.
+The spade will also help them burrow into the ground when it is time to hibernate.
 Eastern spadefoot toads live near bodies of water.

-Consequently, they often become prey for raccoons and other animals who get thirsty after eating frogs or fish.
+Consequently, they often prey on raccoons and other animals who get thirsty after eating frogs or fish.
 Breeds in vernal pools in sandy areas from mid-April to July.

 Furthermore, the adults overwinter in underground burrows from September to March.
 Toads are most active at night and feed mostly on insects, crickets, worms, spiders, and other invertebrates.
 Toads prefer open habitats with moist soils.